Strategy Tips for Being Successful as a Writer on HubPages

 - Correct: Do you want to go to the concert with Phyllis and me?

-That last one deserves an extra comment.
+That last one deserves a further comment.
 Just because people think they sound intelligent by using "I" insert of "me" doesn't mean that it's correct in all cases.
 A good test is to say each item alone.
 If it sounds silly, you know it's wrong. — "Do you want to go to the concert with I?" — See what I mean?

 If you’re serious about getting your grammar right with your content, I recommend a book that I keep by my side and refer to whenever I’m not sure about something.
 The book is "" by Lisa McLendon.
 The Perfect English Grammar Workbook